Seth-LaRue/ITTS2/README.md

 ## Introduction

 This data visualization tool was funded by the Institute for Trade and Transportation Studies (ITTS) during the development of the Southeast Trade and Transportation Study (SETTS).
-The SETTS Data Visualization Tool provides an accessible way to explore and download commodity flow data for the 10-state ITTS region Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, South Carolina, Texas, and Virginia.
+The Freight Flow Forecasting and Scenario Planning Tool provides an accessible way to explore and download commodity flow data for the 10-state ITTS region Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, South Carolina, Texas, and Virginia.
 This platform allows users to better understand intraregional, domestic, and international freight flows to, from, and within the ITTS region, providing detail on volumes, values, commodities, modes, and trading partners.

 Live Demo of tool here: [https://camsys.shinyapps.io/ITTS_Data_Tool](https://camsys.shinyapps.io/ITTS_Data_Tool)

 ## Files contained in the Shiny App

 1. ITTS_Data_Tool.Rproj - RStudio project file
-2. ITTS_Tool.R - Main R script to run the SETTS Data Visualization Tool Shiny app
+2. ITTS_Tool.R - Main R script to run the Freight Flow Forecasting and Scenario Planning Tool Shiny app
 3. gral_parameters.R - Global configuration file for the app, containing global settings
 4. ini_map_load.R - Script to initialize map data
 5. server-componentsserver_cty2cty_map.R - Server-side script for the county-to-county analysis tab